usmanahsan2114/admin-spotify/README.md

 - **Testing infrastructure**: Set up Vitest with unit tests for utility functions
 - **Error tracking**: Basic error logging and request monitoring middleware
 - **Performance**: Added React.memo to GrowthKPI component and enhanced memoization
+- **Responsive Typography**: Applied responsive font sizes across all page titles and descriptions.
+Mobile-first design with proper text truncation and spacing for improved readability on all screen sizes.

 See [DEVELOPMENT.md](./DEVELOPMENT.md) for detailed development workflow, history, and code quality improvements.